-The COVID-19 pandemic which resulted in unprecedented preventive measures of varying degrees of global population lockdown had adversely impacted the global economy.
+COVID-19 which resulted pandemic unprecedented preventive measures of varying degrees of global population lockdown had adversely impacted the global economy.
 With the gradual easing of the global population lockdown, economic activities have progressively resumed.

 The Group's Number Forecast Operator ("NFO") business has been fairly resilient in the past economic crises and turbulent periods.
 As such, the Board is optimistically confident that the Group will continue to maintain its market share in the NFO business for the financial year ending 30 June 2021.